JAJV02002/MonitoringSystem/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Creative Commons Attribution 4.0 License.

 ---